lsund/lazy-suffix-trees-haskell/README.md

 # suffix-trees

-Contains some (not finished) implementations of lazy suffix tree construction in haskell
+A prototype of lazy suffix tree construction in Haskell